z669016/adventofcode-2018/README.md

 (|) or still (~) water.
 That approach worked well as part two of the assignment only wants to know the count of still-water grid-elements.

-I used a recursive approach (method using a '''Stack<Point>'''', not recursive calls) which allowed me to flow down and backtrack to previous positions when the watter could not flow down or left/right anymore.
+I used a recursive approach (method using a ```Stack<Point>```, not recursive calls) which allowed me to flow down and backtrack to previous positions when the watter could not flow down or left/right anymore.

 ## Day 18
 I reused the Grid class of day 17 (so moved it into the utilities package).
 A new GridFactory creates the Grid from the puzzle input.
 A AcreScan object is being used to contain the info from the scan of a specific point in the grid (the number of adjacent open grounds, trees, and lumberyards).
-An AcreScanner performs a scan on a grid and returns a map of AcreScna objects (one map entry for each point of the grid).
+An ```AcreScanner``` performs a scan on a grid and returns a map of ```AcreScan``` objects (one map entry for each point of the grid).
-The GridFactory also contains a '''next(Grid grid)''' method, which copies the grid, performs an scan on the grid, and calculates new elements for each point in the grid, based on its AcreScan data.
+The ```GridFactory``` also contains a ```next(Grid grid)``` method, which copies the grid, performs a scan on the grid, and calculates new elements for each point in the grid, based on its AcreScan data.
 This approach suffices for part 1.

 Part two requires a ridiculous number of minutes (grid generations), so it's likely there is a repetition of the initial grid after some minutes.
 The trick is to find the number of minutes after which a repetition occurs.
-This can be done by collecting the hash for each grid in a set, and as soon as the hash cannot be added, thhe repetition is found.
-Then rerun again but with adjusted minutes (1.000.000.000 % (set.size() - 1); don't forget the -1 as the set also contains version 0 of the grid so it contains 1 hash more than the number of minutes that has passed).
+This can be done by collecting the hash for each grid in a set, and as soon as the hash cannot be added, the repetition is found.
+Then rerun again but with adjusted minutes (1.000.000.000 % (set.size() - 1); don't forget the -1 as the set also contains version 0 of the grid, so it contains 1 hash more than the number of minutes that has passed).

 ## Day 19